soxueren/atsd/api/sql/examples/select-atsd_series.md

 ```

 By default results are ordered by metric.
-The default sort can be modified with `ORDER BY` clause.
+The default sort can be modified with the `ORDER BY` clause.

 ```sql
 SELECT entity, metric, datetime, value, tags